jbaylina/ecsol/README.md

 # ecsol

-This is an implementation of ellipctic curve secp256k in 100% written in solidity.
+This is an implementation of elliptic curve secp256k which is 100% written in Solidity.

 ### Benchmark

-Calculate a public key from a private key takes about 800,000 gas.
+Calculating a public key from a private key takes about 800,000 gas.

 ### How to use.